 Buffalo Thorn Lodge is part of the Black Rhino Game Reserve; in the Pilanesberg National Park.
 Only 30 kilometres from Sun City and about 2 hours from Johannesburg, it is in the heart of the South Africa’s North West Province – a malaria free area.

-Buffalo Thorn lodge provides the ultimate escape from busy schedules , with five luxury, self catering,thatched chalets accommodating only ten guests.
+Buffalo Thorn lodge provides the ultimate escape from busy schedules , with five luxury, self catering,thatched chalets accommodating only ten guests(including children).
 The lodge is rented out exclusively sleeping ten guests.
 Thus meaning that you have the tranquility and the beauty of the bush all to yourselves.

 The main entertainment area comprises a Dining room, TV Lounge, Reading Lounge, Games Area and a fully equipped Kitchen.
 Outside in the boma, you can relax around an African fire, listen to the sounds of the night or to the stories of your experienced game ranger.
 Alternatively you can star-gaze under an ink black sky or just relax over a good meal at the dining table and bar, inhaling the pungent smells of indigenous veld and wildlife.